RichardJECooke/richardjecooke.github.io/src/articles/2016/how-to-prevent-wordpress-breaking-your-layout-when-pasting-html-into-the-text-editor.md

 ---
 layout: layout_post.html
 title: How to prevent WordPress breaking your layout when pasting HTML into the text editor
-tags: post
+tags: ['post', 'wordpress']
-#   - wordpress
-# categories:
-#   - wordpress
 date: 2016-02-17 16:24:30
 ---